vivianmiranda/cocoa3_testing/README.md

         return self

 Out of caution, we have not implemented these changes in `$ROOTDIR/external_modules/code/CAMB/` because the choice of critical `self.Accuracy` flags depends on the specific models and experiments under consideration in an MCMC.

+### Bash/C/C++ Notes <a name="lectnotes"></a>

+To effectively work with the Cobaya framework and Cosmolike codes at the developer level, a working knowledge of Python to understand Cobaya and Bash language to comprehend Cocoa's scripts is required.
+Proficiency in C and C++ is also needed to manipulate Cosmolike and the C++ Cobaya-Cosmolike C++ interface.
+Finally, users need to understand the Fortran-2003 language to modify CAMB.

+Learning all these languages can be overwhelming, so to enable new users to do research that demands modifications on the inner workings of these codes, we include [here](cocoa_installation_libraries/LectNotes.pdf) a link to approximately 600 slides that provide an overview of Bash (slides 1-137), C (slides 138-371), and C++ (slides 372-599).
+In the future, we aim to add lectures about Python and Fortran.